VersusCenter

 Pros

-• Lie-flat or fully reclinable seats on international flights for better rest
+• Lie-flat or fully reclining seats for sleeping on long flights

-• Priority check-in, boarding, baggage handling, and airport lounge access
+• Priority boarding, baggage handling, and airport lounge access

 Cons